wesleycamargo/azure-docs.pt-br/articles/service-fabric/service-fabric-visualstudio-configure-upgrade.md

 <properties
-   pageTitle="Configurar a atualização de um aplicativo do Service Fabric | Microsoft Azure" description="Saiba como definir as configurações para atualizar um aplicativo do Service Fabric usando o Microsoft Visual Studio." services="service-fabric" documentationCenter="na" authors="cawaMS"
+   pageTitle="Configure the upgrade of a Service Fabric application | Microsoft Azure" description="Learn how to configure the settings for upgrading a Service Fabric application by using Microsoft Visual Studio." services="service-fabric" documentationCenter="na" authors="cawaMS"